-The Ben Thanh Market, also knowing as the Central Market of Ho Chi Minh City, opened first in 1914 and it is located at the heart of the city, with an easy access by foot if you are staying downtown.
-It is the oldest and most famous market in all Vietnam.
+The Ben Thanh Market, also knowing as the Central Market of Ho Chi Minh City, opened first in 1914 and it is located at the heart of the city, with easy access by foot if you are staying downtown.
+It is the oldest and most famous market in all of Vietnam.

-You’ll find similar things throughout the market: tons of souvenirs, clothes, watches, fruits and veggies, dry goods and some exotic meat and sea food sitting outside the refrigerator.
+You’ll find similar things throughout the market: tons of souvenirs, clothes, watches, fruits and veggies, dry goods, and some exotic meat and seafood sitting outside the refrigerator.
 Soak up the atmosphere and enjoy seeing the market in action.

 STOP FOR LUNCH AT THE BEN THANH STREET FOOD MARKET

 Have I mentioned before that the food in Vietnam is amazing?
 Ho Chi Minh City offers street food pretty much everywhere, therefore don't forget to spend some time in your 3-day itinerary exploring the local street food.

 Stop for lunch at the Ben Thanh Street Food Market, located close to the Central Market.

 There are about 25 vendors, and it is hard to choose what to eat, because everything looks and tastes amazing.
 Another interesting thing is that they have little tables and chairs on the side walk where you can sit and appreciate your bowl of Pho.